electricimp/Usb/README.md

 #### stop()

 Called by USB.Host when the devices is detached
-Closes all open endppoint and releases all drivers
+Closes all open endpoint and releases all drivers

 #### getVendorId()